William Contreras Preview, Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.47 team ERA ranks 19th across all league pitching staffs.
+- The Pirates' 4.49 team ERA ranks 20th among all MLB pitching staffs.

-- The Pirates surrender the fourth-fewest home runs in baseball (148 total, 1.1 per game).
+- Pirates pitchers combine to allow 148 home runs (1.1 per game), the fourth-fewest in the league.

-- Jackson (1-1 with a 4.46 ERA and 43 strikeouts in 42 1/3 innings pitched) makes the start for the Pirates, his fourth of the season.
+- Selby (2-0) pitches for the Pirates to make his third start of the season.

-- In his last appearance on Thursday, the righty went 5 2/3 innings against the Kansas City Royals, allowing one earned run while surrendering two hits.
+- In his last appearance -- out of the bullpen on Saturday -- the righty tossed a third of an inning against the St. Louis Cardinals, giving up two earned runs while surrendering two hits.

-- In 13 games this season, the 27-year-old has a 4.46 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.